purple4reina/tiko/donate.md

 ---

 Make a donation to support the Tikondane Foundation and help provide life-changing opportunities for those in need.
+All contributions are 100% tax deductible and go directly to the foundation to support our programs and the people we serve.

 ## DonorSee